duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 constant `MyClass`) so calling any methods will run in context of that class object (for example `instance_methods(false)` will print methods that are defined with `def`).
-When you define a method it becomes instance method of current object class (event when you define method inside other method).
+When you define a method it becomes instance method of current object class (even when you define method inside other method).
 When you reopen the class or module, current class is itself (not the `self.class == Class`).